TheMisinformationGame/MisinformationGame/docs/README.md

 your own website hosted at your own custom URL,
 (e.g. https://misinformation-game.web.app).

+### Updating your Installation
+A guide on how to update your own instance of The Misinformation Game to the newest version available can be found in the [Updating.md](Updating.md) document.

 ### Registering Administrators
 A guide on registering administrators, and a description of their privileges, can be found in the